 - What would it take to create a global solution?

 - How would our mindsets need to change to create a change for the better?

 2. Let Students Talk With Leaders

-You can hold Skype conversations with local professionals in the community or beyond.
+Hold Zoom conversations with local professionals in the community or beyond.
 You might also consider asking students to contact officials from colleges or universities they want to attend.
-There are people in their fields of interest who are willing to answer questions and give some time.
+There are people in their fields of interest who are willing to answer questions and give some of their time.

 3. Students as Teachers